07 November 2019

-In her latest article for Business & Innovation Magazine, Vicki Strachan, who heads up Mathys & Squire’s Oxford office, stresses the importance of reviewing your intellectual property (IP) at every stage of the product development cycle and making sure you have an adequate IP strategy in place.
+In this article for Business & Innovation Magazine, we consider the importance of reviewing your intellectual property (IP) at every stage of the product development cycle and making sure you have an adequate IP strategy in place.

 The product development cycle (illustrated below) can be frustrating, especially if you are starting or scaling up a business.
 It can often take longer, and cost more than expected, so the importance of realistic business plans and budgeting cannot be stressed enough.

 As attorneys, we are often asked: ‘When is the best time during the product development process to think about and secure intellectual property?’